peterjmartinson/writing/DistractedFortune/20250317_Friction/draft.md

 9. Work out!
 10. Drive back home
 11. Take a shower

+The important step here is number 9 - Work Out!
+But look how many steps come before that.
+Let's examine some of these steps.

+Step one is to get a gym membership.
+Imagine how long it will take to find a gym, compare membership plans, compare amenities, and so on.
+You could spend forever on step one.

+Now, do you need a gym membership to begin exercising?

+This is friction.
+If we ditch the gym membership, and maybe decide to go for a run and do some push-ups instead, we get rid of steps 1, 6, 7, 8, and 10.

+How about step 2, coming up with the routine.
+This could certainly be friction, if a "routine" in your mind is more elaborate than running and push-ups.
+You could spend forever trying to develop a routine, and never actually get to the exercising part.

+How about step 3, scheduling?
+Even this could take a while, if your calendar is a mess.

+Or step 4, workout clothes.
+Maybe you don't have any.
+You need to either drive to the store and find some, or do some online shopping.
+Personally, anything that starts with "find appropriate clothes" will never happen.
+I take forever picking clothes unless I'm in a special state of mind.
+But maybe this isn't a big deal for you.
+Maybe friction, maybe not.

+Even step 5 could be a point of friction.
+Maybe you don't have a bottle.
+Maybe you're nuts, and think you need special water from the health food store.

+The point is, any action that needs to happen before your target action could be friction.

+## Cutting Off the Fat

+If you're serious about your target action, then you need to be serious about eliminating all possible friction.

+In the above example, you need to get down to maybe one or two steps before the exercise part.
+Exercise at home, drink tap water, wear your jeans and dress shoes, whatever you need to do to have zero space left between you and the workout.

 I like to think of frictions as anything that slows down or prevents the action.